 A good infrastructure is the backbone of any country.
 Highways, bridges, railways and buildings are the building blocks that make any city and country run smoothly.

 Concrete, steel and wood have been the material of choice in building many of these structures.
-But now the focus is shifting towards fibers in forced plastic.
+But now, the focus is shifting towards fibres in forced plastic.

 The unique mechanical properties of FRP are well suited to the requirements of infrastructure building material.
-As a result FRP products have emerged as an attractive alternative as a raw material or to reinforce other materials.
+As a result, FRP products have emerged as an attractive alternative as raw materials or reinforce other materials.

 - Industrial clusters

 While the government has allocated some severe funds to these projects, it is expected that investments from other sources will also help catch up with the global standards.

 Many banks have already committed to these future costs.
 Now funds are drummed from private sources as well as global investors.

 For instance, the government has already committed to modernizing the railways, including a more extensive spread for metro rails.

 It is seeking more private participation.
 In fact, several major global companies have already invested in railway projects.

 Similar participation is being sought in power and housing under the government Five Year Plan completed by 2022.
 Spending in the sector is expected to spread to the private sector.